The Reasons Application Fails

 Support Problems

-Things can get very expensive very quickly.
+Things can get very expensive very quickly, and it is one of the problems with cloud hosting.

 A better solution is generally to find a third party to help manage and maintain your hosting needs.
 This can provide more affordable support, but it also adds complexity to your hosting management and expenses.